Mexican companies hedge, delay deals as NAFTA, elections loom

 “Consumption might stay, but personally, I don’t think it will grow in the second semester,” CEO Fernando Benjamin Ruiz said.

-Several companies, including GCC and Mexican bank Banregio , linked their guidance to the outcome of NAFTA and the election.
+Several companies, including GCC and Mexican bank Banregio (RA.MX), linked their guidance to the outcome of NAFTA and the election.

-Paper maker Kimberley Clark de Mexico warned that volumes could be hit by the uncertainty, while airlines Volaris and Aeromexico said it could change customers’ behavior.
+Paper maker Kimberley Clark de Mexico (KIMBERA.MX) warned that volumes could be hit by the uncertainty, while airlines Volaris (VOLARA.MX) and Aeromexico (AEROMEX.MX) said it could change customers’ behavior.

 “If NAFTA is finally agreed...we definitely will see a good year in volume,” Francisco Rogelio Garza said.